 Managing asbestos roofs across Herefordshire starts with the law

 Whoever controls maintenance of a non-domestic building in Herefordshire carries a duty to manage asbestos under Regulation 4 of the Control of Asbestos Regulations 2012: identify the material, assess its condition, keep a written record and manage the risk.
-It does not require removal – sound asbestos cement can be sealed, recorded and monitored in place, and encapsulation is that decision carried out properly inside your management plan.
+You don’t always need to rip it out.
+If the asbestos cement is sound, we can seal it, record it and monitor it in place.
+Encapsulation is just that decision, done properly, inside your management plan.

 Where asbestos cement roofing sits across Herefordshire